com-480-data-visualization/data-visualization-project-2021-szs/README.md

 Our final web page of viz is [here](https://com-480-data-visualization.github.io/data-visualization-project-2021-szs/website/main.html).

-The screencast video [here](https://youtu.be/efkHqvy8f4Q) demonstrates how the visualization works.
+The video [here](https://youtu.be/efkHqvy8f4Q) demonstrates how the visualization works.

 The process book can be found [here](https://github.com/com-480-data-visualization/data-visualization-project-2021-szs/blob/master/process-book-SZS.pdf).